top of page

 The project required building a pan-European genomics infrastructure that could support the inclusion and equal participation of each European country, at each step of the genome establishment pipeline, from sample collection to publication.

 ERGA is committed to diversity, equity and inclusion through synergistic systems that exemplify the effectiveness and efficiency of generating reference grade genomes that can support biological discovery for the broader scientific community, in a collaborative manner.

 The world of reference genome assembly moves rapidly.
 In accordance with this, ERGA and our Pilot Project Teams have made significant strides towards generating high-quality reference genomes, with over 98 species (and counting!) currently at various stages of this process.

 A large, collaborative, and pioneering effort such as the ERGA Pilot Project comes with a number of logistical challenges.

-To remain informed and up-to-date with the continually evolving guidelines and protocols, we invite you to download the ERGA Pilot Project Official Guidelines (last updated 11/04/22), which contains:
+To remain informed and up-to-date with the continually evolving guidelines and protocols, we invite you to download the ERGA Pilot Project Official Guidelines and check other resources developed witihin the project:

 PILOT PROJECT - PROGRESS

 You can keep track of the progress made so far by visiting our very own